 Alternative 1, lacking north Delta channel improvements, would not provide as much flood control and water conveyance benefit in the Delta.
 Alternative 1 also does not have the potential for water quality improvement provided by the Preferred Program Alternative.
 The water quality improvement strategy for the Preferred Program Alternative is to aggressively implement the common programs and south Delta improvements in the first stage of implementation, as proposed for Alternative 1.
 Under the Preferred Program Alternative, however, if these actions do not achieve the water quality objectives, the diversion facility on the Sacramento River could be implemented, pending resolution of fisheries concerns and demonstrated benefits for water quality.
-This contingent action would improve Delta outflow under the Preferred Program Alternative 1.
+This contingent action would improve Delta outflow under the Preferred Program Alternative, and decrease salinity and bromide for in-Delta and export water quality over Alternative 1.